sinemozturk/nginx-dockerfile-project/README.md

 </html>

 ```
-- Use tje picture of your choise and make sure it is in the same app folder
+- Use the picture of your choise and make sure it is in the same app folder

 ![](MY-FRIENDS.gif)